 Brachytherapy for Other Cancers at CTCA

 Cancer Treatment Centers of America (CTCA) treats many forms of cancer, including advanced and complex cases.
-CTCA cancer experts provide an integration of multiple medical specialties and supportive cancer therapies.
+CTCA cancer experts provide an integration of multiple medical specialties and integrative oncology services.
 CTCA radiation oncologists offer external radiation and internal radiation.

 For external radiation, CTCA cancer experts have had experience with IMRT and Tomotherapy.
 Internal radiation, or brachytherapy, has been available at CTCA since 1994.
 Although we especially use brachytherapy to treat lung, prostate, and breast cancers, we also provide brachytherapy for other cancer types: